-We begin to consider applications mid December into January and usually complete our review process of all applications by the end of February.
+We begin to consider applications in the middle of December through January, and usually complete our review process of all applications by mid-February.
 For the best chance of admission, submit all application materials by December 15.
-(If you take the General GRE in November, it is acceptable if the scores arrive in early January.)
-You can submit materials after this date, but the longer you wait, the less chance of admission you have.
+(If you take the General GRE in November, it is acceptable if the scores arrive in late December.)
+All supplementary materials and letters of recommendation must be received by January 1.

-If you want to be considered for a fellowship or teaching assistantship, please submit a complete application, including all supplemental materials, GRE test scores, and letters of recommendation by December 15.
-If you do not meet these deadlines, you can still be considered for support in the form of a teaching assistantship.
+If you want to be considered for a fellowship or teaching associateship, please submit a complete application, including all supplemental materials, GRE test scores and letters of recommendation by December 15.
+If you do not meet fellowship deadlines, you will be considered for support in the form of a teaching assistantship upon the receipt of all application materials.